Application Procedures

 • It may be an essay submitted for a course, a portion of an MA (or undergraduate) thesis (but not the whole thing), or an analytical policy document (written only by you).
 Where possible, PhD applicants should submit a writing sample on a topic closely related to the research project proposed.
 Submit the sample through the online application by following the “submit” link on the document status page.

-6. Check your document status.
+10. Check your document status.

 • You will be able to check whether or not your mailed documents have been received by the Department through the online application website.
-Please allow at least one week after the deadline of December 10th until you contact the department regarding the status of missing documents.
-Due to the volume of applications needing to be processed, it takes several days for documents received by the deadline to be indicated online.
+Please allow at least one week after the deadline of December 13th until you contact the department regarding the status of missing documents.
+Due to the volume of applications needing to be processed, it takes several days for documents received by the deadline to be indicated online

-7. Be aware of the December 12, 2022 application deadline.
+11. Be aware of the application deadline.
 Please complete all parts (biography, education, program of study, reference contact and payment) of the online application form and submit all your supporting documents by this date.

 • If the application form is not filled out and/or all supporting documents are not received by the application deadline, we will not review your application, even if the application fee has been paid.
-UofT policy requires that all applications are complete by stated deadline.

-8. If you are also applying to an interdisciplinary or collaborative program outside of the Women & Gender Studies Institute, please visit the appropriate website to review the application procedures and any special admission requirements of that program.
+12. If you are also applying to an interdisciplinary or collaborative program outside of the Women & Gender Studies Institute, please visit the appropriate website to review the application procedures and any special admission requirements of that program.
 You can browse a selection of the programs WGSI participates in here.

-9. Once all documents are received your application can be reviewed for admission.
-It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of the December 12, 2022 deadline.
+13. Once all documents are received your application can be reviewed for admission.
+It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of the deadline.

 APPLYING FOR EXTERNAL SCHOLARSHIPS